ptdolan/CirQuestDSV/README.md

 /!5.
 Usage:

 File names:
- 1. All file names must end in "Q20.txt" !!!
+ 1. All file names must end in "Q20.txt" or "Q20threshold.txt"!
+ 		This makes sure that overwriting does not occur when output files and input files are in the same directory.
  2. For grouped passages: Files in directory must be labeled "1-Q20.txt","2-Q20.txt","3-Q20.txt", those that do not match criteria are excluded from trajectory plots.

 Current usage instructions: